-The magazine’s closure, however, also symbolises the tragedy of a medium which has been largely dependant, for its profits, on advertising rather than on the copy sales which are a majority of revenues.
+The magazine’s closure, however, also symbolises the tragedy of a medium which has been largely dependant, for its profits, on advertising rather than on copy sales.
 Magazine sales have fallen, of course – none more so than the celebrity-stuffed weeklies which once accounted for 100% of UK magazine profits and have been shredded by Twitter.
 However, because cover prices of non-weekly magazines have seldom covered all the costs, it is of scant comfort to publishers that copy sales have not declined quite as sharply as advertising: without the ads, there is no profit.

 Magazine-type engagement with readers will, of course, survive and thrive – albeit less in hard copy than digitally.
 But such magazines inevitably will comprise a smaller industry with perhaps only the largest (and mostly international) publishers able to exploit the real expansion opportunities in e-commerce and global advertising.
 With large magazine-centric companies everywhere still (how shall we put it?) slow to prepare for the future, it has taken the closure of one small UK magazine – created by the industry’s brightest star – to highlight the inevitable pain ahead for many others.
 Meanwhile, we Brits hope for a return of David Hepworth and “Whistle Test”.Have you read?
 Who (or what) killed Britain’s best media company?